 - The size of the contingency fee should be based on how much work the lawyer will do.
-You may be able to negotiate a fee agreement that gives the lawyer a lower percentage if the case settles quickly and a higher percentage if the case lasts longer and goes to trial.
+You may be able to negotiate a fee agreement that will give the lawyer a lower percentage if the case settles quickly and a higher percentage if the case takes more time and goes to trial.

-- You may be able to negotiate a sliding scale fee.
-For example, you could negotiate a fee that pays the attorney 30 percent of the money you get up to $10,000, then 20 percent of any additional money you get up to $50,000.
-There is no “official” or “standard” amount for a lawyer’s contingency fee, but most states limit the attorney’s fee to a “reasonable” percentage of the total amount recovered.
+- You may be able to negotiate a sliding scale fee, like an arrangement that pays the lawyer 30 percent of the money you get up to $10,000, then 20 percent of additional money you get up to $50,000.

-Lawyers are subject to state ethics rules and are required to charge reasonable fees.
-If you think your lawyer didn't treat you fairly, didn’t handle your case effectively, or overcharged you, talk with him or her and try to work out an agreement.
-Depending on the circumstances, you may be free to fire your lawyer, or you may need a judge’s permission.
-If you can’t resolve things with your lawyer, or you believe they have acted improperly, consider filing a complaint with your state or local bar association.
+Lawyers must follow state ethics rules and are required to charge reasonable fees.
+If you think your lawyer didn't treat you fairly, didn’t handle your case effectively, or overcharged you, talk to them and try to work out an agreement.
+You might be allowed to fire your lawyer when you want, or you might need a judge’s permission.
+If you can’t resolve things with your lawyer, or you believe they did something wrong, consider filing a complaint with your state or local bar association.